Orchestral Speech: A technique for when you really need to be fluent.

 What if the listener doesn’t understand you?

-Of course, when we employ Orchestral Speech, it is possible that sometimes people won’t understand us.
+Of course, when we employ Orchestral Speech, it is possible that sometimes our listeners won’t understand us.
 This is especially likely to happen when we make a lot of speech errors, and one or more important words don’t come out in the way we intend.
-This is especially likely to pose a problem with words (especially names) that are not commonly used (or that are not in our native language) and in situations where there are simply not enough contextual cues to help listeners correctly guess what the word we intended to say was.
+This is especially likely to pose a problem with words (especially names) that are not commonly used or that are not in our native language and in situations where there are simply not enough contextual cues to help listeners correctly guess what the word we intended to say was.

 At the end of the day, it’s important to recognize that communication failure is also a common outcome even for people who do not stammer.
 Often, despite our best efforts, listeners can’t understand us – and that’s OK.
 Being overly idealistic in such situations does not help.